 Travel rewards cards with flexible redemption options may be best suited for those who have varied or uncertain travel plans.

 Otherwise, if you already have a trip in mind, the details of the trip may dictate which card is best.
 For example, your research could reveal that your largest expense will be the flights.
 If that’s the case, earning miles from a co-branded airline credit card and redeeming them for a flight might offer you the most value.

 In general, you may not want to put travel expenses on a travel rewards credit card if you don’t think you’ll be able to pay your balance in full, because it could have a higher interest rate than a different type of card.

-When you’re deciding whether Barclaycard Arrival Plus™ World Elite Mastercard®is right for you, consider how much you’re likely to spend using the card each year, whether the benefits you’ll receive will outweigh the annual fee after the first year and if you’ll make good use of the rewards.
+When you’re deciding whether Barclaycard Arrival Plus® World Elite Mastercard®is right for you, consider how much you’re likely to spend using the card each year, whether the benefits you’ll receive will outweigh the annual fee after the first year and if you’ll make good use of the rewards.

-If you anticipate spending more than $1,250 each month and don’t qualify for bonus earnings with the Bank of America® Travel Rewards credit card, then Barclaycard Arrival Plus™ World Elite Mastercard® is likely the more rewarding option of the two.
+If you feel you can comfortably meet the sign-up bonus requirements for the Barclaycard Arrival Plus® World Elite Mastercard® and don’t qualify for bonus earnings with the Bank of America® Travel Rewards credit card, then the Barclaycard Arrival Plus® World Elite Mastercard® is likely the more rewarding option of the two.

 But these aren’t the only two travel rewards credit cards available.
 You may want to explore opportunities with co-branded airline or hotel cards and look into general travel cards from other issuers before deciding on a new card.